Cauterization/REST-API-webserver/README.md

 Test project for Metalamp.
 Description of requirements aviable [here](https://coda.io/@metalamp/education/4-15) and [here](https://coda.io/@metalamp/education/5-16).

 ## Getting started
 All you need to do to run server is write your database hostname, port, user login and password into configuration file.
+After that you need to run main.hs file with 'migrations' command line argument.

 ## Architecture
 Server is written using HKD and MTL patterns and consists of several large modules, the contents of which are in their own separate folder.